AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 0.md

 BRENNA - Thrast Summittrod (mountain dwarf wereraven cleric of the Raven Queen)
 - Cobalt Soul in Zadash
 - Ally - telepathic connection within 1 mile
+- Rival - murdered their sibling - cultist

 - [ ] Set up a tracker for the rivals' attitudes towards the party members